 - Philadelphia – PATCO Track Safety Training

 Jonathan has over 15 years of experience in the areas of community noise monitoring, on-site and remote noise monitoring equipment, noise projection and impact analysis, and project management.
 He has completed numerous sound level studies in relation to construction, mining, transportation and the oil and gas industry.
 Jonathan has provided noise consulting services, legal deposition and expert witness testimony for numerous community noise related zoning and legal matters.
-With regard to noise impact assessment, Jonathan uses the most current noise monitoring equipment, noise projection software, internal cloud-based data infrastructure and experience to provide a complete noise analysis.
+With regard to noise impact assessment, Jonathan uses the most current noise monitoring equipment, noise projection software, internal cloud-based data infrastructure and experience to provide a complete noise measurement analysis.
 This analysis includes an accurate and representative ambient noise survey, prediction of expected noise, comparison of ambient to expected noise and applicable noise criteria, and a comprehensive noise monitoring plan for long term noise evaluation and compliance.
 Following the completion of the impact analysis and establishment of a monitoring program, Jonathan provides education and training in understanding and interpreting the noise data to assist clients in making informed decisions regarding noise impact and compliance issues.

 - City/County of Broomfield (CCOB) Colorado – Extraction Oil and Gas Well Pad Development, Broomfield, Colorado